phonism/llm4cp/README.md

 # llm4cp: Large Language Model for Competitive Programming
-> If you are interested in this project or have any questions, please feel free to create issues.
+> The current code is under heavy development and cannot guarantee correct execution.
+Please use it only as a reference.
+If you are interested in this project or have any questions, please feel free to create issues.

 + 2023.04.14: registered an AtCoder account with the username [llm4cp](https://atcoder.jp/users/llm4cp).
 In the future, every competition that the model participates in will be recorded, along with the version of the model and the competition results.
 All submitted code will also be published in this repository.